ostis-ai/ostis-ps-lib/format-translators-module/docs/scg_visualisation_translator_agent.md

 **Workflow:**

-* Agent uses order of elements from `nrel_key_elements_order` order to create map of type `ScAddrToValueUnorderedMap<uint32_t>` that has key elements as keys and their order as values;
+* Agent uses order of sc-elements from ordered set connected to structure via relation `nrel_key_elements_order` to create map of type `ScAddrToValueUnorderedMap<uint32_t>` that has key sc-elements as keys and their order as values;
-* After that agent iterates through all structure connectors and if source/target element of that triple is node then this triple si added into map `ScAddrToValueUnorderedMap<std::list<std::tuple<ScAddr, ScAddr, bool>>>`.
+* After that agent iterates through all structure sc-connectors and if source/target sc-element of that triple is node then this triple is added into map `ScAddrToValueUnorderedMap<std::list<std::tuple<ScAddr, ScAddr, bool>>>`.
 This is map that has `baseElement` as key and list of triples as value.
 Triple `<otherElement, connector, isReversed>` stores if `connector` between `baseElement` and `otherElement` is reversed.
-* After that agent uses triples map and key elements order map to create another map of type `ScAddrToValueUnorderedMap<std::map<std::pair<ScAddr, ScAddr>, std::list<std::tuple<ScAddr, ScAddr, bool>>, ScAddrComparator>>`.
+* After that agent uses triples map and key sc-elements order map to create another map of type `ScAddrToValueUnorderedMap<std::map<std::pair<ScAddr, ScAddr>, std::list<std::tuple<ScAddr, ScAddr, bool>>, ScAddrComparator>>`.
 This is map that has `baseElement` as key and another map as value.
 Value map has `<otherElement, connector>` pair as key and list of triples as value.
-Triple `<otherElement, connector, isReversed>` stores if `connector` between `baseElement` and `otherElement` is reversed. `ScAddrComparator` uses key elements order to place key-value pairs into inner map.
-Order of `otherElement` in that triple and highest ordered `otherElement` of triples that have `connector` as `baseElement` is used to determine order of inserted key-value pairs.
+Triple `<otherElement, connector, isReversed>` stores if `connector` between `baseElement` and `otherElement` is reversed. `ScAddrComparator` uses key sc-elements order to place key-value pairs into inner map.
+Order of `otherElement` in that triple and the highest ordered `otherElement` of triples that have `connector` as `baseElement` is used to determine order of inserted key-value pairs.
     * Examples of input structures and maps that will be created after that structure parsing:

 | structure                                        | map                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                 |